migueravila/SimpleFox/README.md

 > This userstyle was made in Linux and in some other systems, some features can be different to implement and different to use.
 This is currently an experimental sub-project.

 ##### Windows port
-Using transparency with windows brakes the window behavior, but almost all Keyboard-centered features can be used!

-> NOTE: You can change the colors in the variable section of the code and still add transparency but the window manager will have some bugs with maximized firefox.
+A Simple and Keyboard Centered userstyle for Windows!

 ![](https://github.com/MiguelRAvila/SimplerentFox/blob/master/Images/win.png)

+> NOTE: Transparency in Windows breakes the window behavior.
+You can change the colors in the variable section of the code and still add transparency, but the window manager will have some bugs with maximized firefox.

 #### Without URL Bar: